 (Best illustrations — $)

 Why it’s great: This classic story by Eric Carle tells the tale of a caterpillar as he eats his way to becoming a beautiful butterfly.
 A lesson on nature, this book also provides practice with counting.
-The staggered pages are easy for baby to touch and feel and the bright illustrations will have your little one requesting to read this book again and again.
+The staggered pages are easy for the baby to touch and feel and the bright illustrations will have your little one requesting to read this book again and again.

 Keep in mind: This board book is smaller than the hardcover version.